sjimnar/sjimnar.github.io/docs/index.md

 # Welcome to AWS Security Blog

-This blog contains articles about security in AWS.
+This blog is authored by Sergio Jiménez ([LinkedIn](https://www.linkedin.com/in/sjnar/)) and contains articles about security in AWS.
+This blog aims to analyze different techniques detailed in pages such as [Stratus Red Team](https://stratus-red-team.cloud/) and help with their dissemination and mitigation.

 ## Latest Posts